cferdinandi/adventure/content/adventures/isle-of-the-kraken.md

+## Questions

+- How did you learn that the island had resurfaced?
+- Why are you interested in exploring it and/or retrieving the legendary Conch of Calling?
+- What have you heard the Conch of Calling does?
+No one has seen it in centuries.
+- What do you know of Artemis Zilch, the sorcerer?
+- What dangers lurk on the island?
+- [_In Game_] Why are there carvings of krakens everywhere?

 ## Locations, Events & Monsters

 {{<details summary="The Shore." blurb="As you approach the shore, you notice another ship is already moored to a tree.
 Attached to the mast is a black flag, with a skull-and-crossbones, gently flapping in the breeze." margin="true">}}